martelima/LearningGit/README.md

 Now that we've understood the basics of Git and GitHub, we need to install a Git terminal to learn and practise the commands.
 As a Windows user, I'd recommend the Cmdr programme (https://cmder.app/), as it's an excellent programme to start with and simple to use, but we recommend that you look for the one that best suits your needs and operating system.

+After installing a git terminal on your computer, we can start testing some commands, we'll start identifying the version of git in the terminal using the command :

+                     git --version